-Eating healthy can seem daunting, especially with all the conflicting messages about nutritious eating that bombard us on a daily basis.
-Such confusion can cause some to doubt their food choices or make drastic diet shifts.
-According to our IFIC Foundation 2019 Food and Health Survey, 38% of people reported trying a new diet in the past year, with two of the top motivations being to “feel better and have more energy” and “protect my long-term health and prevent future health conditions.”
-If you’re not interested in adopting a whole new diet, there are a few things you can do to improve your health without too many rules.
-Here are a few quick and easy ways to eat healthier without feeling overwhelmed.
+Eating healthily can seem daunting, especially with all the conflicting messages about food and nutritious eating that bombard us daily.
+Such confusion can even cause some to doubt their food choices or make drastic diet shifts.
+According to IFIC’s 2022 Food and Health Survey, 52% of people reported trying a new diet or eating pattern in the past year, up from 39% in 2021.
+If you read that and think, “I’m not interested in adopting a whole new diet!”—don’t worry.
+There are a few easy changes you can make to improve your health without any strict added rules.
+Read on for some quick ways to eat healthier without a complete diet overhaul.

 1) Add color